Find a Plastic Surgeon

 Don’t be afraid to ask questions.
 Open communication is vital to a good patient-plastic surgeon relationship.

 Obviously, for injections, your physician does not have to be a board certified plastic surgeon.
-Many dermatologists are great at giving injections, as are R.N.s or physician assistants in cosmetic surgery offices.
-Be sure that whomever you choose to give your injections is medically trained and authorized to do so, that they work in a sterile environment and they give you what you’re paying for.
-Make sure your product comes sealed in its own package, that a new, sterile needle is used and that your lips are cleaned with an antibacterial swab.
+Many dermatologists are great at giving injections, as are physician assistants in cosmetic surgery offices.
+However, it is important to be sure that whomever you choose to give your injections is medically trained and authorized to do so.
+Additionally, make sure that they work in a sterile environment and that they give you what you're paying for.
+Ensure that your product comes in a sealed package and that a new, sterile needle is used.
+For lip injections, your lips should be sterilized with an antibacterial swab.

 State licensure is very important.
 Your plastic surgeon must hold a valid medical license for the state in which he or she performs your procedure.
 The majority of plastic surgeons will be medical doctors (M.D.), but it is possible that you’ll encounter a doctor of osteopathy (D.O.) in your search.